wp-plugins/ad-inserter/readme.txt

 To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.

+**WARNING:** Test selection, Copy and Paste functions with the syntax highlighting editor do not work on mobile devices.
+If you need these functions you can temporarily swich to **Simple editor** using the checkbox above the code box.

 == Installation ==

 Automatic installation: Go to Wordpress Plugins menu, click Add New button, search for "Ad Inserter" and click Install Now.